EbYVarghese18/DevOps_Project_01/README.md

 Cheers :smile: you have successfully configured the app.
-Reach me out if you have any doubts.
+Reach me out if you have any doubts :v::v::v: